SAP/cloud-mta-build-tool/docs/docs/migration.md

       path: ./xs-security.json
 ```

-and your `xs-security.json` file contains a property which value should be resolved during the MTA archive deployment:
+and your `xs-security.json` file contains a property whose value should be resolved during the MTA archive deployment:

 ```json